Pangeamt/regexutils/README.md

 # Functionality for constructing regular expressions

 This package provides utility functions for constructing and matching Regular expressions as well as a number of specific regexes, focussed mostly on information extraction from Spanish plain text.
+This project is still in an alpha stage.

 ## The following regexes are currently implemented:
 - CIF (Spanish company id nr)